kushagraa-j/cpp/01.BASICS/1.10.Keywords-and-Identifiers/main.md

 # Keywords and Identifiers

+In this section we will talk about the distiction in keywords and identifiers in C++

+## Keywords

 C++ reserves a set of 92 words (as of C++20) for its own use.
 These words are called keywords (or reserved words), and each of these keywords has a special meaning within the C++ language.